janosh/blog/content/pages/index/about.md

 I went vegan in April 2014.
 Never looked back. :)

 I used to be a drummer in a band.
-Nowadays I just play for fun.
+Nowadays I still play for fun occasionally.